Jim-Kroovy/B.L.E.N.D/README.md

 # B.L.E.N.D
-(Blenders Life Easing Niche Developments) or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, fixing common mistakes and generally filling in gaps that should maybe exist by default and adding features from other programs that Blender could do with.
+**(Blenders Life Easing Niche Developments) or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, fixing common mistakes and generally filling in gaps that should maybe exist by default and adding features from other programs that Blender could do with.**

-I for one am sick of clunky, poorly coded and creatively restricting Blender add-ons that frequently cause more issues than they solve and require hours of dedicated learning to use.
-There are thousands of Blender add-ons... and 90% of them are awful from an artists point of view.
-Even some of the largest and most popular add-ons are, to be quite honest, terrible. *rant over*
+I am sick of clunky, poorly coded and creatively restricting Blender add-ons that frequently cause more issues than they solve and require hours of dedicated learning to use.
+There are thousands of Blender add-ons... and most of them are awful from an artists point of view.
+Even some of the largest and most popular add-ons are, to be quite honest, terrible. ***rant over***

 The purpose of this project is to provide easy to use, stable and modular add-ons that you can pick and choose from.
 Add-ons that do not require you to do things a certain way by enforcing meta-rigs, hardcoded variables and out-dated methods.
 It may seem as though i am re-inventing the wheel with some of this, but when the wheel is square and you want it to fit into a round hole it requires some new angles.